Inspect your Device¶

-Once we are inside one of the app, we can get to telend in Pantavisor:
+Once we are inside one of the container, we can get to telend in Pantavisor:

 If we are inside Pantavisor via SSH or telnet, we can access the different app using the lxc-console.
-To get a session in the alpine-hotspot app:
+To get a session in the alpine-nginx app:

 lxc-console -n alpine-nginx